Nike-Inc/wingtips/wingtips-zipkin2-spring-boot/README.md

 integration features.
 * All of the features of the [wingtips-spring](../wingtips-spring) module are relevant to a Spring Boot project as well - please see that module's readme for more info on its features.
-* More details can be found in the javadocs for the various classes found in this `wingtips-zipkin-spring-boot` module.
+* More details can be found in the javadocs for the various classes found in this `wingtips-zipkin2-spring-boot` module.

 ### Utilizing `WingtipsWithZipkinSpringBootConfiguration` in a Spring Boot application to configure and setup Wingtips tracing with Zipkin integration